ddmitov/camel-harness/README.md

 * **errorFunction**
   will be executed on Perl script error
   The only parameter passed to the ``errorFunction`` is the error ``Object``.

-  The ``errorFunction`` can generate a message when Perl interpreter is not found.
+  The ``errorFunction`` can generate a message when Perl interpreter is not found:

   ```javascript
   perlTest.errorFunction = function (error) {